rujulsrivastava/population_forecast/README.md

 ## Overview

 The Population Forecast Calculator is a web application hosted on GitHub Pages that allows users to predict future population figures based on historical data using various forecasting methods.
+The project is initiated as a result of an Urban Planning course I took up. :-)

 ## Live Demo